tgherzog/wbgapi/README.md

     201904   175287587.0  177750670.0  180151021.0  182482149.0  184738458.0

+## Non-Standard and Custom Dimensions ##

+WBGAPI tries to provide some level of normalization for dimensions in API databases.
+As suggested above, the 'economy' dimension is referenced as 'economy' even though the target database may defined it as 'state,' 'province' or something else.
+Similarly, 'year' becomes 'time.'
+Reserved characters are mapped to underscores so you can pass them as function arguments.
+Again, the `concepts` function shows what is going on behind the scenes:

+    wb.source.concepts(db=6)

+    {'counterpart_area': {'key': 'counterpart-area', 'value': 'Counterpart-Area'},
+     'economy': {'key': 'country', 'value': 'Country'},
+     'series': {'key': 'series', 'value': 'Series'},
+     'time': {'key': 'time', 'value': 'Time'}}

+The standard dimensions all support the Series function to provide elements as a pandas Series (see above), but they all share a common implemention function which you can call yourself.
+Here's how to get a Series for a custom dimension:

+    wb.Series(wb.source.features('counterpart_area', db=6))

 ## Access the Economies Data Frame ##

 As explained above, any feature in WBGAPI can be returned as a pandas Series.
 In addition economies